openshift/assisted-image-service/README.md

-`version`: indicates the version of the RHCOS base image to use (must match a key in `RHCOS_VERSIONS`) `type`: `full` to download the ISO including the rootfs, `minimal` to download the iso without the rootfs
+`version`: indicates the version of the RHCOS base image to use (must match a key in `RHCOS_VERSIONS`) `type`: `full` to download the ISO including the rootfs, `minimal` to download the iso without the rootfs `api_key`: the api token to pass through to the assisted service calls if authentication is required

 ### `GET /health`